 We also offer excellent physical and online resources in terms of libraries, computer labs, datasets, archives and other research materials.

 You can take advantage of our links with the Institute of Social and Economic Research, which conducts large-scale survey projects, many for government, EU and other public agencies, and has its own library.

 The UK Data Archive is also based at our Colchester Campus and stores national research data.

-Successful completion of our MSc Physiotherapy (Pre-Registration) leads to eligibility to apply for registration as a physiotherapist with the Health and Care Professions Council (HCPC) and with the Chartered Society of Physiotherapy (CSP), which allows you to practise as a physiotherapist in the UK.
+Successful completion of our MSc Physiotherapy (pre-registration) leads to eligibility to apply for registration as a physiotherapist with the Health and Care Professions Council (HCPC) which allows you to practise as a physiotherapist in the UK, and to join the Chartered Society of Physiotherapy (CSP) as a full member.

 Our applicants are required to:

 You must also submit one recent reference which clearly demonstrates how you are a suitable applicant for the course.

 Don't worry if you cannot provide your reference when you make your application, as if we make you an offer you will be able to provide this at a later stage.

 References should be recent and verifiable, on official institution paper, signed and dated by the referee.
 If a referee wishes to provide an email reference, it must be sent from the referee’s email account.

 The following documents should be submitted with your online application: